tevaughan/modgraph/README.md

 arithmetic][mod], with N as the *modulus*.
 For each N, there are at least two graphs.

-I have long seen some beauty in such graphs, and `modgraph` is an attempt at mathematical art.
+I have long seen some beauty in such graphs, and `modgraph` represents an attempt to automate the exploration of mathematical art.

 [mod]: https://en/wikipedia.org/wiki/Modular_arithmetic